-This syndrome needs urgent treatment to preserve the nerves to the bladder and bowel from becoming permanently damaged.
+Cauda equina syndrome needs urgent treatment to stop the nerves to the bladder and bowel from becoming permanently damaged.
 See a doctor immediately if you develop these symptoms.

 Some people do not have symptoms

 Research studies where routine back scans have been done on a large number of people have shown that some people have a prolapsed disc without any symptoms.
-It is thought that symptoms mainly occur if the prolapse causes pressure on or irritation of a nerve.
+It is thought that symptoms mainly occur if the prolapse puts pressure on or irritates a nerve.
 This does not happen in all cases.
 Some prolapses may be small, or occur away from the nerves and cause minor or no symptoms.

 In most cases, the symptoms tend to improve over a few weeks.
-Research studies of repeated MRI scans have shown that the bulging prolapsed portion of the disc tends to get smaller (regress) over time in most cases.
-The symptoms then tend to ease and, in may cases, go.
-In only about 1 in 10 cases is the pain still bad enough after six weeks to consider surgery (see below).
+Research studies of repeated MRI scans have shown that the bulging prolapsed portion of the disc tends to shrink (regress) over time in most cases.
+The symptoms then tend to ease and, in most cases, go away completely.
+About 50 out of every 100 people improve within 10 days, and 75 out of a 100 after four weeks.
+In only about 2 out of every 100 people with a 'slipped' (prolapsed) disc is the pain still bad enough after 12 weeks that they end up having to have surgery (see below).

 Do I need any tests?

 Tests such as X-rays or scans may be advised if symptoms persist.
-In particular, an MRI scan can show the site and size of a prolapsed disc.
+In particular, a magnetic resonance imaging (MRI) scan can show the site and size of a prolapsed disc.
 This information is needed if treatment with surgery is being considered.

-What are the treatments for a prolapsed disc?
+What are the treatments for a slipped disc?

-Continue with normal activities as far as possible.
+If you have a 'slipped' (prolapsed) disc, you should carry on as normal as far as possible.
 This may not be possible at first if the pain is very bad.
 However, move around as soon as possible and get back into normal activities as soon as you are able.
 As a rule, don't do anything that causes a lot of pain.
-However, you will have to accept some discomfort when you are trying to keep active.
+However, you will have to accept some discomfort when you are trying to keep active, but this is not harmful.
 Setting a new goal each day may be a good idea - for example, walking around the house on one day, a walk to the shops the next, etc.

 In the past, advice had been to rest until the pain eases.
 It is now known that this was wrong.
 You are likely to recover more quickly and are less likely to develop persistent (chronic) back pain if you keep active when you have back pain rather than rest a lot.
 Also, sleep in the most naturally comfortable position on whatever is the most comfortable surface.
 (Advice given in the past used to be to sleep on a firm mattress.
 However, there is no evidence to say that a firm mattress is better than any other type of mattress for people with back pain.)